ChelseaStats/FootballStatisticsDefintions/DEFINITIONS.md

 #### PDO

 “PDO is the sum of a teams shooting percentage (goals/shots on target) and its save percentage (saves/shots on target against).
 It treats each shot as having an equal chance of being scored – regardless of location, the shooter, or the identity or position of the ‘keeper and any defenders.
-Despite this obvious shortcoming it regresses heavily towards the mean – meaning that it has a large luck component.
-In fact, over the course of a Premiership season, the distance a teams PDO is from 1000 is ~60% luck.” - James Grayson
+Despite this obvious shortcoming it regresses <a href="http://jameswgrayson.wordpress.com/2011/05/14/sh-sv-pdo-part-n/">heavily towards the mean</a> – meaning that it has a large luck component.
+In fact, over the course of a Premiership season, the distance a teams PDO is from 1000 is <a href="http://jameswgrayson.wordpress.com/2011/04/15/pdo-part-ii/">~60% luck</a>.” - <a href="http://jameswgrayson.wordpress.com/2013/12/23/on-the-spread-of-pdo-throughout-a-premiership-season/">James Grayson</a>

+In other articles about PDO, it has often been used around the 100 marker rather than 1000, perhaps this is because it's more familiar to english users and percentages etc.

 #### ToP%